salesforce/warp-drive/README.md

 You can find full reference documentation [here](http://opensource.salesforce.com/warp-drive/).

 ## Real-World Problems and Collaborations

-There are interesting projects that utilize WarpDrive, for example
-- [AI Economist Covid Environment with WarpDrive](https://github.com/salesforce/ai-economist/blob/master/tutorials/multi_agent_gpu_training_with_warp_drive.ipynb): We train two-level multi-agent economic simulations built using [AI-Economist Foundation](https://github.com/salesforce/ai-economist) and train it using WarpDrive.
+- [AI Economist Covid Environment with WarpDrive](https://github.com/salesforce/ai-economist/blob/master/tutorials/multi_agent_gpu_training_with_warp_drive.ipynb): We train two-level multi-agent economic simulations using [AI-Economist Foundation](https://github.com/salesforce/ai-economist) and train it using WarpDrive.
 We specifically consider the COVID-19 and economy simulation in this example.
 - [Pytorch Lightning Trainer with WarpDrive](): Coming soon ...

 ## Installation Instructions